 9. Plan for the funeral expenses

-Part of end-of-life planning and estate planning should involve planning for the celebration of your life.
+Part of Legacy and Estate Planning should involve planning for the celebration of your life or memorial.
 You can set up an account to cover the costs of your funeral to take that stress off of your family and friends.

 10. Review, update, & store documents

 Your life is going to change.
-The estate planning you completed ten, or even five, years ago will not cover all of your assets.
+The Legacy Planning you completed ten, or even five, years ago will not cover all of your assets.
 You may have grandchildren, re-marry, or have a new pet to consider.
-Part of proper estate planning is periodically reviewing your plan to make sure it’s accurate and up to date.
+Part of proper Legacy Planning is periodically reviewing your plan to make sure it’s accurate and up to date.